June 21, 2021

 After clarifying the advantages of machine learning over traditional approaches, let's take a look at some of the main fraud scenarios where this technology can be deployed to keep criminals at bay.

-Needless to say, financial institutions have soon understood the synergistic potential between the stock market and machine learning, considering the large sums involved and the required compliance with increasingly strict regulations.
+Needless to say, financial institutions have soon understood the synergistic potential between the stock market and machine learning and the benefits of predictive analytics in finance, considering the large sums involved and the required compliance with increasingly strict regulations.
 Machine learning-driven systems are commonly adopted to spot anomalies in stock traders' activity but also to cross-check transactions and brokers' data with the aim of detecting inconsistencies in the information provided.

 Even Nasdaq adopted a similar solution to recognize fraudulent equity orders and report them to the competent authorities.
 Such a system also allows probing unfamiliar trading patterns, and therefore shedding light on suspicious events which may end up being previously unknown types of fraud.